ashadria1/burger-logger/README.md

-# burger-logger-logger
+# Burger-Logger

 # Node Express Handlebars

 ### Overview

-In this assignment, you'll create a burger-logger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+In this application, I have created a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
+I have endeavored to follow the MVC design pattern, using Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.

 ### Read This